AmirAgassi/Danghui-LVM/README.md

 # Danghui-LVM
 Danghui is a Roblox CLVM that uses a relatively brand new script execution method to execute arbitrary code on Roblox's own main lua_State.
-Since 2017, this project has been depreciated.
+Since 2017, this project has been depreciated.  asdsad

 CLVM's objective is to achieve script execution through a custom virtual machine that operates on a foreign, untranslated and incompatable lua state.
 It copies the Lua C functions from Roblox to a seperate DLL, and does everything *WITHOUT BYPASSING ANY MAJOR CHECKS. (memcheck, retcheck, hookcheck, etc)*.
 This is an amazing solution to executing code compared to proto conversion/bytecode conversion, as it rarely touches anything in Roblox's memory, and rarely calls any Roblox functions externally, while outsourcing all of the execution work to the local lua_state.